mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Your General gains +4⚔️.
 At the end of your turn, repair all of your artifacts to full durability.

 name:     Decimate
-text:     Destroy all minions that are not nearby any General.
+text:     Destroy all minions without any of their own allies nearby.
+behavior: Changed
+mana:     Changed (4)

 name:     Halo Bulwark
-text:     Friendly minions nearby your General have **Forcefield.**
+text:     Allies nearby your General have **Forcefield.**

 name:     Holy Immolation
-text:     Restore 4❤️ to a friendly minion.
+text:     Restore 4❤️ to an allied minion.
 Deal 4 damage to enemies around it.

 name:     Ironcliffe Guardian
 text:     **Airdrop**